How To Treat These 3 Cyber Tricks

 A Business Email Compromise (BEC) scam usually starts off with an email that makes a pressing demand.
 It appears to come from an executive or trusted vendor who is unavailable to confirm the demand.

 The sender demands that you transfer funds immediately to facilitate a deal or to pay an invoice.
 The receiver may be deceived by the sender’s inside information, such as details of a pending deal or specific relationship.

 - Watch for emails that demand you make a funds transfer, change vendor information, or supply personal or financial information

 - Before taking action, confirm the request verbally, either by a phone call to a known number or in-person

 - Alert the appropriate internal contact so that preventive actions can be taken, such as blocking the scammers and raising co-workers’ awareness

 - Report the attempt to the IC3 on their website.

 For information only.
 Not applicable to all situations.
-Original version of this article written by Monique Ferraro, Counsel Cyber Practice at Hartford Steam Boiler, can be found on their blog.
+Original version of this article was written by Monique Ferraro, Counsel Cyber Practice at Hartford Steam Boiler.